dtk/dtk-shell/README.md

 ---
 #### Installation

-For DTK Client to work, following steps have to be done:
+For Dtk Client to work, following steps have to be done:

 - Git User set up
 - RSA Keys Generated

-To install DTK Client gem, execute:
+To install Dtk Client gem, execute:

 `gem install dtk-client`

 ---
 #### Initial setup

-There are two ways for DTK Client to run
+There are two ways for Dtk Client to run

 - via an interactive shell (<tt>dtk-shell</tt>)
-- by executing DTK Client commands (ie. <tt>dtk service list</tt>)
+- by executing Dtk Client commands (ie. <tt>dtk service list</tt>)

-If it is the first time that the DTK Client is being used (by either of the ways), following prompts will appear:
+If it is the first time that the Dtk Client is being used (by either of the ways), following prompts will appear:

 ```
-Please enter the DTK server address (example: instance.dtk.io)
+Please enter the Dtk server address (example: instance.dtk.io)
 Server address:

-Please enter your DTK login details
+Please enter your Dtk login details
 Username:
 Password: